-The food drive, which collects non-perishable items, provides much needed resources to help fight hunger in our communities.
-One out of five children and one out of every twelve households with seniors go hungry in New Jersey.
-In New Jersey alone, 900,000 people rely on food banks just to survive.
+The food drive, which collects non-perishable items, provides much-needed resources to help fight hunger in our communities.
+One out of five children and one out of every twelve households with seniors go hungry in New Jersey and an estimated 900,000 people rely on food banks just to survive.

 All Scouting units are encouraged to participate in the annual Scouting for Food Drive community service initiative.

 Spread the Word

 Units distribute Scouting for Food participation requests to the households in their community, typically on the second weekend in November.

 They can spread the word through their Unit social media accounts and other community channels to inform their neighbors about the need for shelf-stable food and paper product donations.
 Post your pics and tag @GardenStateBSA and use the hashtags #ScoutingForFood or #GardenStateScoutsHelp.
 Show South Jersey the love our Scouting community can provide!